klojang4j/naturalis-common-jmh/README.md

-Microbenchmarks for some critical parts of the naturalis-common utilities library.
+Microbenchmarks using JMH for some critical parts of the naturalis-common.

 ### How to run